 Conformance

-Conformance targets of are IndoorGML instance documents.
+Conformance targets of IndoorGML Part 1 are IndoorGML instance documents.
 Conformance with this Standard shall be checked whether IndoorGML instance documents achieve the criteria as defined in clause 7 to 9.

-In order to conform to IndoorGML requirements and schema document implementations should:
+In order to conform to IndoorGML requirements and schema document implementations SHALL:

 a) Conform to the rules, specifications, and requirements in clauses 7 to 9; and